 What the Champions Realized

-The champions are influencing The Kendeda Building for the better by positively impacting our conversations about the Equity Petal of The Living Building Challenge.
-The champion’s presence and efforts highlights the importance an individual’s presence can make and that a student’s time in college is a very individualized experience.
+The champions influenced The Kendeda Building for the better by positively impacting our conversations about the Equity Petal of the Living Building Challenge.
+The champion’s presence and efforts highlighted the importance an individual’s presence can make and that a student’s time in college is a very individualized experience.
 This individual experience can cause students to inadvertently be unaware of unequitable conditions at Tech and in the community.
 Equity is an issue that pertains to every individual, and greater awareness can spark positive change.

-While the LBECs are influencing the design for the better, they too are benefiting from the experience.
-Their understanding of equity has been elevated to a higher and more empowering level.
-And the team has come to truly appreciate the importance of having a seat at the table and being an informed voice in a sea of voices.
+While the LBECs influenced the design for the better, they too benefited from the experience.
+Their understanding of equity was elevated to a higher and more empowering level.
+And the team came to truly appreciate the importance of having a seat at the table and being an informed voice in a sea of voices.
 The Kendeda Building will help facilitate crucial conversations like these in the Equity realm.